Discontinued-M-Russo/Cmake_example/README.md

 ---

 ## How to build the code
-After having cloned the repo, it is necessary to define a `BOOST_ROOT` enviroment variable to point to the `path/to/istallation` folder defined in the previous step on how to install Boost.
+After having cloned the repo and taken care of the dependencies as described above, it is necessary to define a `BOOST_ROOT` enviroment variable to point to the `path/to/istallation` folder defined in the previous step on how to install Boost.
 This will be referenced in the [`CMakeLists.txt`](CMakeLists.txt) file, lines 9-11:

 ```sh
   # REMEMBER to set BOOST_ROOT env variable to the root folder where Boost was installed